zuohao123/R3-v2/docs/PIPELINE.md

 `--sample_every N --sample_max K`.
 You can also increase eval throughput with `--batch_size`.
 By default, evaluation reads up to **200 samples** (see `EvalConfig.max_eval_samples`).
 Override with `--max_eval_samples 1000` (or set to a larger number for full eval).
+For more faithful scoring on generative outputs, use:
+- `--answer_only` to instruct the model to answer with a short phrase.
+- `--max_new_tokens N` to control output length (shorter is faster; longer avoids truncation).

 ```bash
 python scripts/eval_r3.py \